usnistgov/striqt/README.md

     Replace `<name.yml>` with one of the following:

     - For post-analysis and testing:
-        - `post-analysis-cpu.yml`: Cross-platform CPU analysis:
+        - `post-analysis-cpu.yml`: Cross-platform CPU analysis
-        - `post-analysis-cpu-cuda.yml`: Cross-platform CPU _and_ GPU acceleration with CUDA
+        - `post-analysis-cpu-cuda.yml`: Cross-platform CPU plus CUDA GPU acceleration

     - For real-time sensor acquisition and edge analysis:
         - `edge-airt-cuda.yml`: Real-time edge sensor on AirT/AirStack SDR platform